filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libavcodec`, `libpostproc`, `libavdevice` and other libraries.

 This flag should only be enabled if there is an explicit need for the static libraries.

+### svg
+Pass the `--enable-librsvg` option to the configure script.
+Use the `librsvg` library to provide support for the SVG image rasterization, i.e. converting from vectorized to rasterized image format.

+This flag can be safely disabled, and is not normally necessary.

 ### test
 Configure the `LD_LIBRARY_PATH` environment variable and execute the `make fate` command when the main build is completed.
 Run the regression test suite provided with the source code.
 This will extend the build time.